A visitor to our site asked: "I'm interested in storing rice and flour...and dry beans.

 foods!

-These bins ARE NOT airtight due to their handles, so don't bother using an oxygen absorber in one.
+These bins ARE NOT airtight due to their handles, so don't bother adding an oxygen absorber inside it.

 You can get these plastic-lidded bins at Walmart, Home Depot, or Lowe's or—yes, you guessed it—from Amazon online.
 Amazon has everything.
-You knew that.
+You know that.

 If you're looking for air-tight storage, use feed buckets with lids.